jbcoe/value_types/DRAFT.md

 requirements until they are used.

 The default constructor of `indirect` requires that `T` is default constructible.
-We can't write this constraint as a requirement on `T` because that would require `T` to be a complete type at class instantiation time.
+We cannot write this constraint as a requirement on `T` because that would require `T` to be a complete type at class instantiation time.
 Instead we write the constraint as a requirement on a deduced type `TT` to defer evaluation of the constraint until the default constructor is instantiated.